 Thank you for your interest in COVID-19 testing at Oregon’s K-12 Schools.

-The University of Oregon is partnering with the Oregon Health Authority (OHA) to provide free COVID-19 testing for public and private K-12 schools throughout Oregon during the 2021-2022 school year.
-This program will offer voluntary weekly screening testing for students in OHA Regions 3, 5, and 7.
-This includes all of southern and central Oregon.
+The University of Oregon is partnering with the Oregon Health Authority (OHA) to provide free COVID-19 testing for public and private K-12 schools throughout Oregon during the 2022-2023 school year.
+This program will offer voluntary weekly screening testing for K-12 students in Coos, Crook, Curry, Deschutes, Douglas, Grant, Harney, Lake, Lane, Jackson, Jefferson, Josephine, Klamath, and Wheeler counties.
 The program is funded through a grant to OHA from the U.S. Department of Health and Human Services and is free to participating schools and students.